holstt/microservice-discord-bot-template/README.md

 - A global `!help` command that auto-generates a message giving an overview of all command categories (command modules with a `Group` and a `Summary` attribute)
 - Auto-generated help messages for all command categories.
 Is called using `!help <command_category`
 - Possible to override the auto-generated help message for a specific command category by decorating the custom help command with a `Priority` of 1 or higher.
+- Audio player that dynamically loads and play all audio files placed in a given internal folder for each bot
+- Sending status updates in a specified guild only for the developer e.g. a message with bot name and version number at at startup of each bot.
+-

 ## Getting Started